williamldennis/fwf-again/XP_TODO.md

 - **Status**: Complete
 - **Completion Date**: 2024-12-19
-- **Notes**: Integrated daily XP system into app initialization and foreground state changes
-- **Testing**: All existing tests passing
-- **Integration**: Integrated with XPService and useXP hook
+- **Notes**: Integrated daily XP system into app initialization and foreground state changes.
+Added toast notification for XP awards.
+All existing tests passing.
+Integrated with XPService and useXP hook.
+Daily XP awarded on app launch and when app comes to foreground.
+Prevents duplicate daily awards.
+Updates XP display and shows toast in real-time.
-- **Features**:
-    - Daily XP awarded on app launch (once per day)
-    - Checks for daily XP when app comes to foreground
-    - Resets at midnight local time (handled by database)
-    - Prevents duplicate daily awards
-    - Updates XP display in real-time

 #### Task 2.2: Integrate XP into Planting Flow